 // fired each time the client state change.

-// For example, when a Split or a Segment changes.
+// For example, when a feature flag or a segment changes.

 console.log('The SDK has been updated!');